sutra-neti-nasal-cleansing

 1. Prepare the Sutra:

-Sterilize the rubber catheter or cotton thread by boiling it in water and allowing it to cool.
-The thread should be soft and smooth, without any sharp edges or frays that could harm the delicate nasal tissues.
+Sterilise the India-rubber catheter or cotton thread by boiling in water, and then allow it to cool.
+You want the thread to be soft and silky, so there are no sharp edges or frays to hurt those tender nasal tissues.

-2. Assume Kagasana (Crow Pose) or Standing Positon:
+2. Assume Kagasana (Crow Pose) or Standing Position:

-Sit in Kagasana (Crow Pose), a squatting position that allows your back to remain straight, aiding in better control and alignment during the process.
-This posture also encourages relaxation and prevents strain on your body.
-Please note that the sutra neti can also be performed in standing postion.
+Kagasana (Crow Pose) Sit in kagasana, a squat that allows the back to be kept straight for better control and alignment during the process.
+This position promotes relaxation and reduces strain on your body.
+NB: The neti sutra may also be done standing.

 3. Insert the Sutra:

-Carefully insert one end of the catheter or thread into one nostril.
-Slowly and gently push the thread further into the nasal passage until you feel it reach the back of your throat.
+Gently, push one out of two of the catheter or thread into a nostril.
+Take a slow and gentle push each time, sending the thread farther up into the nasal passage – all the way to where it touches (and then remove it) from the back of your throat.

 4. Guide the Sutra:

-Once the sutra reaches the back of your throat, use your index and middle fingers to catch the thread through your mouth.
-Gently pull it out, leaving part of it hanging from the nostril.
+So, let the sutra pass to the back of your throat and then catch the thread through our mouth with your index/middle fingers.
+Pull it out gently, with some of it hanging out from your nostril.

 5. Floss and Remove:

-Hold both ends of the sutra—one from the nostril and the other from the mouth.
-Gently move the thread back and forth to cleanse the nasal passage.
-Once done, carefully pull the sutra out through the mouth.
-Repeat the process for the other nostril.
+Take with one nostril end of the sutra and with the other by the mouth.
+Carefully slide the thread to and fro as you cleanse your nasal passage.
+When completed, gently remove the sutra through the mouth.
+Repeat for the other nostril.

-7. Clean and Rest: Once the practice is complete, thoroughly clean the sutra with warm water and store it in a sterile container.
-After the practice, it is important to rest in Balasana (Child’s Pose) to remove the any remaining water in nasal cavity and also to relax and bring balance to the body, similar to after Jal Neti.
+7. Clean and Rest: After the practice, wash the sutra with warm water, and it should be put in a sterile container.
+Post practice, you should rest in Balasana (child’s pose) to expel the remaining water from the nasal cavity and relax as well as balance the body, just like in post Jal Neti.

 The Importance of Using a Sutra